k-giardchase/to_do_js/README.md

 ##Use and Editing
 To use the app, `git clone` the repository.
 In the top level of the project folder, click on `todo.html` and open it in your web browser.

+##Known Bugs
+This app is currently a work in progress and the developers are working to resolve issues with it.
+Currently, the functionality to move a task to the completed list doesn't work.

 ##Copyright (c) 2015 Kyle Giard-Chase & Tanner Heffner

 Permission is hereby granted, free of charge, to any person obtaining a copy